core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 messages that use the CoAP FETCH {{-coap-fetch}} method.
 Requests SHOULD include an Accept option to indicate the type of content that can be parsed in the response.

-Since CoAP provides reliability at the message layer (e.g., CON) the retransmission mechanism of the DNS protocol as defined in {{-dns}} is not needed.
+Since CoAP provides reliability at the message layer (e.g., through Confirmable messages) the retransmission mechanism of the DNS protocol as defined in {{-dns}} is not needed.

 ### Request Format

 When sending a CoAP request, a DoC client MUST include the DNS query in the body of the CoAP request.
 As specified in {{Section 2.3.1 of -coap-fetch}}, the type of content of the body MUST be indicated using the Content-Format option.
-This document specifies the usage of Content-Format "application/dns-message" (details see {{sec:content-format}}).
+This document specifies the usage of Content-Format "application/dns-message" (for details, see {{sec:content-format}}).
 A DoC server MUST be able to parse requests of Content-Format "application/dns-message".

 ### Support of CoAP Caching {#sec:req-caching}